Believe82/Excel-Database/README.md

 **wbFullName = "C:\Users\data.xlsx"**

 I can also provide a custom made form to add data to the file, please contact me.

+The code is open for anyone to use as long as you don't try to sell it.
+Also if you have any questions or comments let me know.